movementkitchen/website/src/pages/courses-workshops/index.md

 ### Parkour for Mums

 This playful outdoor movement workshop explores all the things you can do while your children play at the playground to strengthen your body.
-Hint: it's not looking at your phone :)

 [Register your interest][2] to be notified when the courses start.